Ketogenic amino acids: definition, list, and role in prolonged fasting

 Plants, yeasts, and many bacteria can use acetyl-CoA for glucose synthesis because they have the glyoxylate cycle.

-This cycle shares some reactions with the citric acid cycle but includes two unique reactions, catalyzed by isocitrate lyase (EC 4.1.3.1) and malate synthase (EC 2.3.3.9), and lacks decarboxylation reactions.
-Thus, organisms that possess the glyoxylate cycle can use fatty acids and ketogenic amino acids for glucose synthesis.[9]
+This cycle shares several reactions with the citric acid cycle but features two unique steps, catalyzed by isocitrate lyase (EC 4.1.3.1) and malate synthase (EC 2.3.3.9), while lacking any decarboxylation reactions.
+Consequently, organisms possessing the glyoxylate cycle can convert fatty acids and ketogenic amino acids into glucose.[9]

 References